Reinier Zonneveld: Early life and education

 Zonneveld was born in Alphen aan den Rijn on 30 January 1991, the son of a baker.
 He attended the Stedelijk Gymnasium in Leiden and then studied econometrics at the Erasmus University Rotterdam.
 There, after completing his bachelor's degree, he also completed two master's degrees in "corporate finance" and "real estate finance".

 Musical career

 Zonneveld came into contact with classical music at an early age and has been playing the piano since he was three years old.
 During his studies, he came into contact with electronic dance music and techno at raves and then began experimenting with it himself.
 His debut release appeared on Oliver Koletzki's Stil vor Talent label.

 Since 2016, Zonneveld has been performing in Dutch festivals and events such as Awakenings.
 In 2017 he founded his own label, Filth on Acid.
 His third album Church of Clubmusic was released in 2019.

 He also holds the world record of the longest electronic music live set which is 11h and 11 mins performed on 05 August 2023 at his own Karren Maar festival in Arnhem.

+In 2025, Zonneveld made his first appearance in DJ Mag’s Top 100 DJs poll, ranking at number 22.